 Depart Miami on an overnight flight to Argentina.
 Check into your hotel before setting out on an afternoon tour of the city.
-Then gather for a welcome reception and dinner.
+Then gather for a welcome reception.

 Caesar Park Hotel (D)